kiLeo13/MedTrack/README.md

 - [Arduino IDE](https://www.arduino.cc/software) — for programming and uploading to the Arduino board.
 - Assistance from [ChatGPT](https://chatgpt.com) and [DeepSeek](https://www.deepseek.com) — for research and development support.

-## 📦 Libraries Used
-- *This will be listed soon*

-> Libraries can be installed directly via the Arduino Library Manager.

 ---